PrimaveraDeveloper/identity-server/README.md

 ### Identity Server 4.0

-This was the first major release of Identity Server, developed with .NET Core 2.0 and and [IdentityServer4](https://github.com/IdentityServer/IdentityServer4).
+This was the first major release of Identity Server, developed with .NET Core 2.0 and [IdentityServer4](https://github.com/IdentityServer/IdentityServer4).

 ## Release Notes